Key Takeaways

 If you're ready to move forward, narrow your options to one or two providers and confirm pricing and availability using the same coverage assumptions across each quote.
 This way, you'll avoid skewed comparisons and confirm which insurer offers the best combination of affordability and policy features for your type of work, business structure and documentation needs in Washington, D.C.

-If cost is still your main deciding factor
+Focus on cost as your main deciding factor

 How We Chose the Best General Liability Insurance Companies

 To identify the best general liability insurance companies for Washington, D.C. small businesses, we evaluated insurers across pricing, customer experience and coverage options using a standardized, data-driven approach.
-Our goal was not to identify the cheapest option in every scenario, but to determine which providers deliver the most consistent overall value across common Washington, D.C. small business profiles.
+Our goal was not to identify the cheapest option in every scenario, but to determine which providers offer the most consistent overall value across common Washington, D.C. small business profiles.

 Our best recommendations reflect insurers that perform well across multiple dimensions and remain competitive across industries and business sizes in Washington, D.C..